 - Ongoing service issues throughout all commodity groups and concerns regarding railways winter preparedness plans

 - Continued discussions with the Pacific Gateway Alliance on supply chain concerns, challenges and opportunities in the Western Canadian Provinces.

-- Membership base increased to include 14 companies representing a diverse group of commodities (cement/aggregate/fly ash/asphalt, coal, forestry, metals, petroleum and sulphur).
+- Membership base increased to include 18 companies representing a diverse group of commodities (aggregate, asphalt, cement, concrete, coal, fly ash, forestry, metals, petroleum and sulphur).

 - Developed strategic partnership with Pulse Canada to collaborate on transportation issues of mutual interest.

 - Successfully developed relationships with key department and agency personnel to provide government with a one-window approach to engage in meaningful dialogue with multiple commodity sectors.

-- Actively involved in the federal government’s Canadian Transportation Act (CTA) Review, providing formal submissions and a response to recommendations contained in the CTA Report’s Pathways: Connecting Canada’s Transportation System to the World; providing a response to Bill C-49: Transportation Modernization Act and presenting to the Standing Committee on Transportation, Infrastructure and Communities; continue to work through the government’s Collective Forward Planning initiative and at the Commodity Supply Chain Table.
+- Were actively involved in the federal government’s Canadian Transportation Act (CTA) Review, providing formal submissions and a response to recommendations contained in the CTA Report’s Pathways: Connecting Canada’s Transportation System to the World; providing a response to Bill C-49: Transportation Modernization Act and presenting to the Standing Committee on Transportation, Infrastructure and Communities; continue to work through the government’s Collective Forward Planning initiative and at the Commodity Supply Chain Table.

 - Actively representing WCSC members with all levels of government regarding key transportation issues and concerns related to rail, ports/terminals and trucking.